To assist you in getting the rest you need, we rounded up the best phone apps designed to help fall you asleep fast:

 Additionally, if you are using your phone in bed make sure to hold it at eye level to reduce the strain on your neck.

-Remember that if your sleep problems persist you need to schedule an appointment with your doctor—he or she can help diagnose your problem and set you on the path of finding a solution.
+Remember that if your sleep problems persist you need to schedule an appointment with your doctor—he or she can help diagnose your problem and set you on a path toward finding a solution.